carpentries-incubator/intro-data-viz/episodes/03-communicating-the-message.md

 :::::::::::::::::::::::::::::::::::::: questions

-1. What is the important aspects of a dataset you want to communicate?
+1. What are the important aspects of a dataset you want to communicate?
 2. What is the best visualization type for a particular dataset?

 ::::::::::::::::::::::::::::::::::::::::::::::::